Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Berkshire Park has 21 active public transport stops, all of which are bus stops.
 These stops are served by 12 different routes that together facilitate 161 weekly passenger trips.
-The accessibility of these services is rated as moderate, with residents on average being located 530 meters from the nearest stop.
+Transport accessibility is moderate, with residents typically living 530 meters from the nearest stop.
+Most residents commute outwards, primarily using cars (86%).
+Walking accounts for 10% of journeys.
+On average, there are 2.4 vehicles per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport